Guerrero vs. Bihis

 Primary Holding

-A notarial will acknowledged before a notary public acting outside the territorial limits of his commission is void and cannot be admitted to probate because it fails to comply with the mandatory requirement of Article 806 of the Civil Code.
+A notarial will acknowledged before a notary public acting outside his territorial jurisdiction is void for failing to comply with the mandatory requirement of Article 806 of the Civil Code.

 Background